This week our focus is on getting more sleep, increasing incidental exercise & reducing our caffeine intake.

 This week we look at whether Caffeine is helping or hindering your wellness goals.
 Your challenge this week is to cut back to one or two cups of coffee (or caffeinated tea) a day and cut off all caffeine after midday.
 Sarah Moore looks at caffeine further in her post about whether coffee is good or bad for you.

 If you’re looking for a caffeine free alternative, then check out Pukka Herbs range of organic teas.
-I am having a giveaway on my Instagram for a relaxing tea package.
 Always consult a healthcare professional before consuming herbal teas during pregnancy.

 - Say a positive mantra often.